 Seismic surveys can be 2D, 3D, or 4D type surveys (used for exploration surveys) or VSP (done to verify a drilled well depth), while seabed surveys are generally done with an ROV or autonomous underwater vehicle (AUV).
-Seismic surveys make use of powerful airguns to send an echo through the water column, which can be damaging to fish.
+Seismic surveys make use of airguns to send an echo through the water column.
 The extent of sound surveys varies significantly based on the topography of a given site, but behavioural effects can extend out to 50 km from the sound source.
-Other types of surveys such as sidescan sonar (SSS) or multi-beam echosounder (MBES) can cause similar sound effects, but as seismic represents a much higher energy sound source, it is the focus of this discussion.
+Other types of surveys such as sidescan sonar (SSS) or multi-beam echosounder (MBES) can cause temporary and minor behavioural effects to fish.
+As seismic represents a much higher energy sound source, it is the focus of this discussion.
 This can have effects on fish presence and abundance, habitat quality, food availability and use, and have changes to fish mortality or health.